How to Contribute

 - Update CHANGELOG.md with the release changes.

-- Once reviewed and merged, Travis will auto-release.
+- Once reviewed and merged, Github Actions will auto-release.

 - The merge has to happen with a merge commit not with squash/rebase so that the commit message still mentions